ParsonosAI/legal/subscription-service-agreement/+page.md

 # 6.4 Data Deletion.
 Upon termination or deletion of your account, the Company will permanently remove your personal data and project files from active systems within 30 days and from backup media in the normal backup cycle.
 Residual anonymized data used for service analytics may remain but will not identify you.

+These deletion schedules reflect industry best practice under U.S. privacy law and are consistent with the Company’s Privacy Policy and DPA.

 # 7. **Liability and Indemnification**